Comments on the no boundary wavefunction and slow roll inflation: Comments on the connection to AdS/CFT

 It is amusing that in \cite{Hartle:1983ai} it was believed that the no boundary proposal applied to $dS$ but not to $AdS$, while now we think that that it applies beautifully for euclidean $AdS$ but we are puzzled about the $dS$ case.

 Of course, a possible dS/CFT correspondence \cite{Witten:2001kn,Strominger:2001pn} would give us a way to compute the wavefunction of the universe from a quantum field theory\footnote{Note that objections to dS/CFT based on the thermal fluctuations \cite{Dyson:2002nt}, or the decay of de Sitter, are circumvented by viewing dS/CFT in the context of computing the wavefunction \cite{Maldacena:2002vr}, which computes the probability that the universe has not yet decayed, and where the boundary geometry takes a specific value.}.
-For an example involving an exotic theory of gravity, see \cite{Anninos:2011ui}.
+Given a specific candidate for a CFT dual to de Sitter, we can of course compute the sphere partition function an compare to the gravity answer.
+For an example involving an exotic theory of gravity, see \cite{Anninos:2011ui,Anninos:2012ft}.